junxit/us-congress-bills-111/metadata.md

 - 2010-07-27 — Introduced in House
 - 2010-07-27 — Referred to the House Committee on Science and Technology.
 - 2010-07-27 — Referred to the Subcommittee on Energy and Environment.
+- 2010-07-28 — Forwarded by Subcommittee to Full Committee by Voice Vote .
+- 2010-07-28 — Subcommittee Consideration and Mark-up Session Held.
+- 2010-11-18 — Placed on the Union Calendar, Calendar No. 392.
+- 2010-11-18 — Reported (Amended) by the Committee on Science and Technology.
+H. Rept.
+111-658.
+- 2010-11-18 — Reported (Amended) by the Committee on Science and Technology.
+H. Rept.
+111-658.